 - Feeling as if the leg is giving out, “locking” or “catching”

-Diagnosing Slipped Capital Femoral Epiphysis (SCFE)
+How is Slipped Capital Femoral Epiphysis (SCFE) diagnosed?

 At the Andrews Institute, our experienced physicians start with a physical exam of your child’s hip.
 We may also order imaging scans to confirm the diagnosis and look for other hip injuries.